PhotonicsTUL/PLaSK/doc/tutorial1.rst

 Running computations
 ^^^^^^^^^^^^^^^^^^^^

 At this point, you have prepared all the data needed to perform thermo-electrical analysis of the sample device. :ref:`Listing of tutorial1.xpl <lis-Listing-of-tutorial1.xpl>` shows the review of what we have created so far.
-The only missing part is the ``<script>`` section, which should be the last section of the file.
+The only missing part is the :xml:tag:`<script>` section, which should be the last section of the file.
 In this section you define operations you want to perform: computations and presentation of the results.
 It is a script written in very easy-to-learn programming language Python.
 If you want to be able to write advanced programs for analysis of your structures (e. g. automatic optimization) you can find useful tutorials in the internet.
 A good starting point would be: http://docs.python.org/2/tutorial/, which covers Python basics.

 Other useful resources are:
  - http://www.scipy.org/Tentative_NumPy_Tutorial